skner-dev/logging-toolkit-docs/README.md

-# skner's Logging Toolkit for Unity
+# Welcome to skner's Logging Toolkit for Unity

 Welcome to the documentation for the Logging Toolkit!
 This toolkit provides a powerful, customizable and intuitive logging solution for Unity projects.